 This must be what Hollywood feels like.
 Minus the fame and money.

 Wall plant pop shove-it on demand.
 Hey, the dude used to be pro-styles.
-I'd tell you more about the video but then it wouldn't be as awesome to watch when it comes out in December.
-We tried pretty hard on this.
+I'd tell you more about the video but then it wouldn't be as awesome as watching it when it comes out in December.
+And by "awesome" I mean… I guess I just mean awesome.
+We tried pretty hard on this

 They look kind of like this.

 But when Andy Rihn interacts with them there is way more denim in the mix.